My signature Creamy Homemade Mexican Tomato Soup is hands down the best homemade tomato soup I have ever tasted in my life.

 - One tablespoon of sugar in the raw

 - Two tablespoons of chopped cilantro

 - 1/2 of a teaspoon of ground cumin

 - a pinch of ground cayenne pepper, optional

 - freshly ground black pepper to own taste

-- 1 of a cup of warmed heavy cream
+- One cup of warmed heavy cream

 - Tortilla Strips